SebastianOpiyo/pio-music-finder/PACKAGE_GUIDE.md

 ## Using pyproject.toml

-Your project now uses `pyproject.toml` for modern Python package management.
+This project uses `pyproject.toml` for modern Python package management.
 Here's how to use it:

 ## Installation Options